peta15/insideword/README.md

 authors
 ==========

 InsideWord was originally created in private.
 It has been open sourced to contribute back to the community.
-It is brought to you by @peta15, @thirlan, and Aaron Kligman
+It is brought to you by [Peta15](https://github.com/peta15), [Thirlan](https://github.com/thirlan), and Aaron Kligman